10+ fun and surprising facts about France

 You probably already know a few facts about France — that it’s in the European Union, for example, or that it’s home to the world’s biggest cycling event, the Tour de France.
 Today, let’s get off the beaten cycle path and look at some interesting French facts that you might not already know.

-1. Paris has only one stop sign
+1. Paris has no stop signs

 2. The French invented the hot air balloon